Zehelein/pg-transactional-outbox/lib/README.md

 respond to return only one message.
 This protects against poisonous messages: if 5 messages would be taken during startup all those 5 would be marked as poisonous if one of them fails.

+# Outlook

+The following points could be added to the library to improve certain scenarios:

+- Add functionality to (exponentially) increase the time when a message can be retried again.
+This would set the locked_until to some configurable time/factor in the future for the polling listener approach.
+This can already be done manually in the message error handler.
+- The polling lag can be improved by using the PostgreSQL LISTEN/NOTIFY functionality.
+This can immediately trigger a new polling query in case there are worker slots open.
+- Tests for poisonous messages are hard to automate.
+One approach could be to use a `cluster` implementation where the listener runs within a fork and can safely crash (process.exit(-1)).
+- Implement a "safe delete" where messages are inserted into an "inbox_archive" and "outbox_archive" table when they are deleted from the main tables.
+This would help to debug production issues and copy messages back to their main tables to do another retry.

 # Testing